Overview of Illinois Mortgages

 Illinois is the nation’s fifth-most populous state and has a sizeable mortgage market to serve its population of nearly 13 million residents.
 Illinois mortgage rates are similar to the rates in the rest of the country.
-2016 Illinois mortgage rates are on average lower than 2015 Illinois mortgage rates.
+In 2016, Illinois mortgage rates are on average higher than 2015 Illinois mortgage rates.

 Illinois Historic Mortgage Rates*